Subsidy for green roofs

 The Sustainable Social Real Estate (DUMAVA) investment subsidy is a Dutch subsidy for social real estate.
 It allows buildings that have a social purpose, such as a museum, to make their building more sustainable in order to reduce energy consumption and contribute to climate goals.
 Green roofs can also receive subsidies within this scheme.

-Interested in a sedum roof?
+Interested in a green roof?

 Do you have any questions concerning the different regulations or can we advise on the suitable green roof system?
 Please let us know.
 We are happy to assist.